This guide is not ready yet.

 Hammer

-A command line tool for managing Foreman.
-You can execute Hammer commands from the command line or utilize them in scripts.
-Hammer also provides an interactive shell.
+Hammer is a command-line interface tool for Foreman.
+You can execute Hammer commands from the command line or utilize it in scripts.
+You can use Hammer to automate certain recurring tasks as an alternative to Foreman Ansible collection or Foreman API.

 Host